-Our website and brochures are primarily for the promotion of our goods to customers in the UK.
-However, we may sell and deliver our goods to customers outside of the UK where we expressly agree in writing to do so.
-In such circumstances, the customer will be liable to us for the additional costs and expenses associated with providing the goods outside of the UK, including any additional delivery costs, taxes, charges, levies, assessments and other fees imposed on the purchase or import of any goods outside of the UK.
+Our website and brochures are primarily for the promotion of our goods and services to customers in the UK.
+However, we may sell and deliver our goods and provide services to customers outside of the UK where we expressly agree in writing to do so.
+In such circumstances, the customer will be liable to us for the additional costs and expenses associated with providing the goods and services outside of the UK, including any additional delivery costs, taxes, charges, levies, assessments and other fees imposed on the purchase or import of any goods or supply of services outside of the UK.

 4.1 Our goods.